-Nails which grow into surrounding skin can cause pain, inflammation, and possible infection of the toe.
+Ingrown toenails are nails which grow into surrounding skin on the toe.
+They can cause pain, inflammation, and possible infection of the toe.
 This can be a particularly serious condition for people with impaired circulation, diabetes, or other system diseases, and can be just plain painful to the general population.

 Ingrown toenails can be caused by ill-fitting shoes, restrictive compressive stockings, trauma, or improper nail cutting.
 It is important to note that in many cases, proper nail cutting and attention may prevent the need for an ingrown nail surgery.